When you make a purchase using links on our site, we may earn an affiliate commission. Read More.

 - Play the child’s favorite music or simply play songs that are meant for infants.
 If your child loves singing to a particular song, play the track and sing along.
 Audio stories are still a good way to distract your child.

 - Give the baby snacks at intervals and also provide handheld baby games.
-The baby wouldn’t bother about anything else asides the handheld game.
+The baby wouldn’t bother about anything else asides from the handheld game.

 - Stop at intervals to go and sit with your baby if the journey is a long one, and when it appears the baby needs attention, don’t hesitate to pay attention.